Krupaparmar30/php_exam_adv/README.md

 Project Overview
 This project demonstrates the implementation of RESTful APIs in PHP for performing CRUD (Create, Read, Update, Delete) operations on three independent tables in a MySQL database.
 The API adheres to REST principles and uses HTTP methods (POST, GET, PUT, DELETE) for operations.

+Users Table:
+Add a new user (Insert).
+Retrieve all users (Read).
+Products Table: 3.
+Add a new product (Insert).
+4. Update a product price (Update).
+Orders Table: 5.
+Add a new order (Insert).
+6. Delete an order by ID (Delete).

 CRUD Operations:
 Users Table: